1. Methodology background

 Output per job

 For the purposes of estimating productivity, the employee jobs component of WFJ is used on a reporting unit (RU) basis, to achieve consistency with the measurement of output in the National Accounts.
-The employee job series is added to the self-employed, HM forces and GST series to create a WFJ series, which is labelled "productivity jobs" to distinguish it from WFJ estimates published in the Labour Market overview bulletin which are on a local unit (LU) basis.
+The employee job series is added to the self-employed, HM forces and GST series to create a WFJ series.
+This is labelled "productivity jobs" to distinguish it from WFJ estimates published in the Labour Market overview bulletin, which are on a local unit (LU) basis.
 The components of the Productivity jobs series are summed by industry as shown in the following equation and then scaled to the total UK LFS jobs.

-Productivity jobs (industry i)=
+Productivity jobs (industry i) =

 employee Jobs (industry i RU based)